 Updated through November 8, 2020

-2019 (Columbus): Josh Williams has made nine regular-season appearances (five starts at centerback, three starts at right back) in 2019.
+2019 (Columbus): Josh Williams made 16 regular-season appearances (12 starts at centerback, three at rightback) in 2019 and scored two goals.
 He made his 2019 regular-season debut in a home match against Atlanta United (March 30).
 Williams played all 90 minutes and helped the Club record its third shutout of the 2019 regular season.
 Williams recorded his first goal - a game winning goal - of the 2019 season during the 42nd minute of a home match against the New England Revolution (April 6).
 Williams returned to the starting lineup and played all 90 minutes of a home contest against D.C.
 United (April 24).
-Williams made two consecutive starts for the Black & Gold, playing all 90 minutes, during a home contest against the LA Galaxy (May 8) and during a road contest at Minnesota United FC (May 18).
-Williams made a substitute appearance in the 43rd minute of a road contest at the Colorado Rapids, coming in for Hector Jimenez.
+Williams made two consecutive starts for the Black & Gold, playing all 90 minutes, during a home contest against the LA Galaxy (May 8) and a road contest against Minnesota United FC (May 18).
+Williams made a substitute appearance in the 43rd minute of a road contest at the Colorado Rapids (May 25), coming in for Hector Jimenez.
 He started and played 75 minutes of a home contest against New York City FC (June 1).
 Williams returned to the starting XI for the Black & Gold and recorded two consecutive starts against the Seattle Sounds (July 6) and during a road contest against Orlando City SC (July 13).
 He returned to the starting lineup and recorded his second goal of the 2019 regular-season during a home contest against the Montreal Impact (July 20).
 He returned to the starting lineup in a home match against Toronto FC (August 17) and in a road contest against FC Cincinnati (August 25).
 Williams started in Crew SC's final two regular-season matches against the Philadelphia Union (September 29( and Toronto FC (October 6).
 He did not make an appearance in the 2019 Lamar Hunt U.S. Open Cup.